Alcatrazes Islands: Status and preservation

 When the Navy took over the place in the 1980s, visitation to the island was forbidden.
 Diving, even for leisure purposes, was also forbidden until 2016; it would only be allowed for special purposes, such as researching.
 Transgressors could be charged by the Navy with fines ranging from R$40 to R$2,200, or by ICMBio, with fines ranging from R$700 to R$100,000.

-Since 1987, a small part of the island was, in theory, protected by the federal government in the form of the Tupinambás Ecological Station, although there was no personnel or resources in the archipelago to prevent it from being harmed and although that particular area was not hit by the Navy fires.
+Since 1987, a small part of the island was, in theory, protected by the federal government in the form of the Tupinambás Ecological Station (which also contemplated a part of the Ilha Anchieta State Park), although there was no personnel or resources in the archipelago to prevent it from being harmed and although that particular area was not hit by the Navy fires.